 All-wheel drive adds another $1,400 to the bottom line of each version.

 The GPS-linked, solar-sensing dual-zone climate control system seemed a bit gimmicky and didn't provide any noticeable benefit to cabin comfort.
 Credit goes to Acura for adding the automatic 3-flash turn-signal function for lane changes to the RDX.
 This is a handy feature that remains uncommon among Asian vehicles, although American and European brands have embraced it for some time now.

 |Drivetrain||6 Years/70,000 Miles|

 |Roadside Assistance||4 Years/50,000 Miles|

-2018 BMW X3 -- The X3 is all-new this year, offering a range of powerful turbocharged engines, including 355-hp M version.
+2015 BMW X3 -- The X3 offers a range of powerful turbocharged engines, including a diesel option.
 Checking off options on the X3 can push the price well beyond the most expensive RDX trim, but you'll get many more features when doing so.

 2015 Mercedes-Benz GLK-Class -- The 2016 Mercedes GLK-Class offers a higher quality of materials and a more sophisticated information and entertainment system.
 A fuel-sipping diesel is also an option.